Scandy-co/RouxObjCHelloWorld/README.md

 From there we are ready to start the scanning process.

 ```
-ScandyCoreManager.scandyCorePtr->startScanning();
+[ScandyCoreManager startPreview];
+/* Allow user to adjust scan size, noise, offset, whatever.... */
+[ScandyCoreManager startScanning];
 ```

-**NOTE: Scan configurations must be finalized before calling `startScanning()` beacuse they cannot be changed during scanning.**
+**NOTE: Scan configurations must be finalized before calling `startScanning` beacuse they cannot be changed during scanning.**

 ## Visualization
 ### ScandyCoreView
 It is ideal to simply use or subclass the GLKView `ScandyCoreView` with your own GLKViewController.
 The `ScandyCoreView` creates and manages the scanning view as well as the mesh view.
-It includes a `resizeView` function that automatically scales the viewports to fit the frame the view is contained within. `ScandyCoreView` is also configured to translate iOS touch interactions to VTK interactions through `VTKGestureHandler` when viewing and interacting with a mesh.
+It includes a `resizeView` function that automatically scales the viewports to fit the frame the view is contained within. `ScandyCoreView` is also configured to translate iOS touch interactions for interacting with a mesh.

-One thing you need to do when using this view is call its `render` function, which will tell the internal visualizer to render the current viewport (scanning or mesh).
-Our suggestion is to use an NSTimer in your GLKViewController to call `render` at your desired frame rate.

-The only other setup that needs to be done is attach the `VTKGestureHandler` to the view.

 ```
 // Connect our ScanView with this ViewController
 ScandyCoreView *scan_view = (ScandyCoreView *)self.view;
 scan_view.context = self.context;
 scan_view.drawableDepthFormat = GLKViewDrawableDepthFormat16;

-// Tell vtk to handle touch events
-self.vtkGestureHandler = [[VTKGestureHandler alloc] initWithView:self.view vtkView:scan_view];
+// Have ScandyCoreView create our visualizer
+[scan_view createVisualizer];
 ```

 ### Custom Views
 If you want to create your own view, you can create and manage the internal vtk visualizer yourself through the `ScandyCore` pointer.